(Mellow music

 Hello and welcome to Kick Start

-I’m Alice from Christians Against Povert
+I’m Alice from Christians Against Poverty

 and in this session we’re goin